openstack/keystone/doc/source/configuration.rst

     -H "X_Auth_Token: <authtokenid>" -d '{"user": {"password": "ABCD", "original_password": "DCBA"}}'

-In addition to changing their password all of the users current tokens will be deleted (if the backend used is sql)
+In addition to changing their password all of the users current tokens will be deleted (if the backend used is SQL)

 Inherited Role Assignment Extension
 -----------------------------------

-Keystone provides an optional extension that adds the capability to assign roles to a domain that, rather than affect the domain itself, are instead inherited to all projects owned by theat domain.
+Keystone provides an optional extension that adds the capability to assign roles to a domain that, rather than affect the domain itself, are instead inherited to all projects owned by that domain.
 This extension is disabled by default, but can be enabled by including the following in ``keystone.conf``::

     [os_inherit]